manifold-systems/manifold/docs/docs.md

     - java.net.URL
     - javax.script.Bindings

+>
+> &#x1f6c8; **IMPORTANT!**
->**!IMPORTANT!** You can create your own custom extension libraries.
-There's nothing special about a "library", it's just a normal dependency in a project.
-However for manifold to recognize extensions, as a performance measure, the library must declare it has extensions to process.
+> You can create your own custom extension libraries.
+There's nothing special about a "library", it's just a normal
+> dependency in a project.
+However for manifold to recognize extensions, as a performance measure, the library must
+> declare it has extensions to process.
 Do that using the `Contains-Sources` manifest entry.
 >
->In a maven build use the `maven-jar-plugin` to add the `Contains-Sources` manifest entry to your Jar file:
+> With **Maven** use the `maven-jar-plugin` to add the `Contains-Sources` manifest entry to your Jar file:
 >```xml
 ><build>
 >  <plugins>